STUDY

 • She turned his proposal down.

-On the other hand, most prepositional verbs are non-separable.
-Its verb and preposition cannot be separated to be used at different places within a sentence.
-They generally remain together.
+On the other hand, prepositional verbs are usually non-separable.
+The verb and preposition cannot be separated.
+They must remain together.

 • The kids are laughing at joker.